KeyserDSoze/RystemV3/README.md

 You may find the documentation at [this link](https://github.com/KeyserDSoze/RystemV3/tree/master/src/Rystem.DependencyInjectionExtensions)

 ### Concurrency (Deal with async Lock and Race Condition)
-You may find the documentation at [this link](https://github.com/KeyserDSoze/RystemV3/tree/master/src/Rystem.Concurrency)
+You may find the documentation at [this link](https://github.com/KeyserDSoze/Rystem.Concurrency/tree/master/src/Rystem.Concurrency)

 ### Background job
-You may find the documentation at [this link](https://github.com/KeyserDSoze/RystemV3/tree/master/src/Rystem.BackgroundJob)
+You may find the documentation at [this link](https://github.com/KeyserDSoze/Rystem.BackgroundJob/tree/master/src/Rystem.BackgroundJob)

 ### Queue
+You may find the documentation at [this link](https://github.com/KeyserDSoze/Rystem.Queue/tree/master/src/Rystem.Queue)

+### Repository Framework (for Repository pattern or CQRS)
-You may find the documentation at [this link](https://github.com/KeyserDSoze/RystemV3/tree/master/src/Rystem.Queue)
+You may find the documentation at [this link](https://github.com/KeyserDSoze/RepositoryFramework)